thismusicdude/godot-basic-water-material/README.md

-# Basic Water Material
+# Maujoe's Basic Water Material

-A basic water material for the Godot Engine 3.x.
+A basic water material created by Maujoe ported from 3.2 to the Godot Engine 4.x.

 #### Video/How To:
 https://youtu.be/jbYrpKWTlpw